UniMath/agda-unimath/src/category-theory/simplex-category.lagda.md

 It remains to be formalized that the simplex category is univalent.

 ## Properties

+### The simplex category is equivalent to the category of inhabited finite total orders

+This remains to be formalized.

 ### The simplex category has a face map and degeneracy unique factorization system